rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

-# Progress Report Feburary 2023
+# Progress Report February 2023

 * This post is intended to be published on the Rust internals blog.*